Skip to content

 Terabytes of data

-If you are planning to move terabytes or even more from an outside machine into the ZIH system, please contact the ZIH HPC support in advance.
+If you are planning to move terabytes or even more from an outside machine into ZIH systems, please contact the ZIH HPC support in advance.

 Permission Rights